QuBenhao/LeetCode/problems/problems_1491/problem.md

 # 1491.
-Average Salary Excluding the Minimum and Maximum Salary
+Average Salary Excluding the Minimum and Maximum Salary [Rating: 1201.35]

 <p>You are given an array of <strong>unique</strong> integers <code>salary</code> where <code>salary[i]</code> is the salary of the <code>i<sup>th</sup></code> employee.</p>